Arnesfield/argstree/README.md

 Type: `number`

 The maximum number of arguments to read before the next parsed option or command.
 Arguments over the maximum limit are saved to the parent option or command instead.

-[Assigned values](#optionsassign) are always treated as arguments for the option or command regardless of the [`max`](#optionsmax) option.
+[Assigned values](#optionsassign) are always treated as arguments for the option or command regardless of this option.

 A [`ParseError`](#parseerror) is thrown if the option or command does not satisfy this condition or if the parent option or command cannot accept any more arguments.